japila-books/apache-spark-internals/docs/metrics/MetricsConfig.md

 initialize(): Unit
 ----

-`initialize` <<setDefaultProperties, sets the default properties>> and <<loadPropertiesFromFile, loads configuration properties from a configuration file>> (that is defined using link:spark-metrics-properties.adoc#spark.metrics.conf[spark.metrics.conf] configuration property).
+`initialize` <<setDefaultProperties, sets the default properties>> and <<loadPropertiesFromFile, loads configuration properties from a configuration file>> (that is defined using spark-metrics-properties.md#spark.metrics.conf[spark.metrics.conf] configuration property).

 `initialize` takes all Spark properties that start with *spark.metrics.conf.* prefix from <<conf, SparkConf>> and adds them to <<properties, properties>> (without the prefix).